Why Go to Church (part 2)

 I mentioned in the first part of this blog series that there is a purpose to church and that God tells us we need church.
 So why do we need church and what is its purpose?

 I claimed to have an answer that many pastors do not, which is admittedly a pretty bold statement, but I trust what my friend has told me when he has challenged pastors with this question.
 Still, there is no scientific poll surveying clergy that I’ve investigated, but I am going to assume it's true based on the lack of real depth I've seen in biblical teachings that could easily be mistaken as a TED Talk.
 But if I assume good intentions, I would say that most pastors see an inherent value in church and admire a beauty in it.
 However, when asked the question “What is the purpose of church?”, it's possible that they could be caught off-guard.
 Similar to a child asking a parent “Why is the sky blue?”, they know the sky is a beautiful blue and enjoy gazing upon it without ever wondering the source of it’s beauty.
-They just accept that church is a beautiful thing and something that a good Christian makes part of their weekly rhythm.
+So too, pastors just accept that church is a beautiful thing and that it is something a good Christian makes part of their weekly rhythm.

 The one thing we know is that there is no perfect church because it's filled with imperfect people, people who may be redeemed yet still imperfectly representing their perfect God.
 It is comforting to recall what Isaiah prophesied about Jesus: